rackerlabs/rackspace-how-to/content/skype-for-business/hosted-skype-for-business-vs-enterprise.md

 |Initiate/schedule multi-party (3+) audio, video conference| | &#10003;
 |Schedule web conferences| | &#10003;
 |Maximum number of people who are allowed to attend a meeting organized by user with this type of license| 100 | 250 |

+If you are interested in upgrading your Hosted Microsoft Exchange and Skype for Business product to our Office 365 offering please reference [Rackspace Office 365](/how-to/office-365) for further questions and next steps.

 Note: Skype for Business Dial-in Conferencing is not supported for both licenses.